aramsimonyan1/forage-jpmc-swe-task-2/README.md

     Next, open a new terminal and start the client by running:
     $npm start

-    Then, open you browser using url:
+    Then, open your browser using url:
     http://localhost:3000/